intentframe/intentframe/packages/intentframe-bundle-sdk/intentframe_bundle_sdk/docs/tracing_guide.md

 The trace log is **SDK-internal forensic data**.
 It is separate from:

-- Substrate audit entries (`intentframe-core` pipeline audit)
+- Substrate audit entries (`intentframe-server` pipeline audit)
 - `BundleDeterministicResult` returned to callers

 An auditor inspects the bundle-runtime process log directly.
-Trace data never appears on the wire to `intentframe-core` consumers.
+Trace data never appears on the wire to `intentframe-server` consumers.

 Each hook invocation (or deliberate skip) writes **one JSON line** to `bundle-sdk.log`.
 Every record captures the **full function frame**: